How do I apply?

-- BCL Evening Law
+- BCL Evening -Closed

-- Diploma Dental Hygiene
+- Diploma Dental Hygiene -Closed

-- Diploma Dental Nursing
+- Diploma Dental Nursing -Closed

-- BSc Nursing Studies
+- BSc Nursing Studies -Open

-- BSc Paramedic Studies - Practitioner Entry
+- BSc Paramedic Studies - Practitioner Entry -Closed

 Applicants must also apply directly to the Admissions Office, UCC.
 The Advanced entry process to UCC is currently open.
 The closing date is the 14th of July.

 Whether you want to study simply for interest and personal enjoyment, to sample a subject area before committing to full-time study, to get ahead at work or to meet specific professional requirements, then modules from one of our undergraduate courses may be suitable for you.
 We offer a wide choice of modules in a broad range of subjects across the disciplines within the university.
 You can study up to thirty credits of a degree, but not the full degree.